Once you have chosen your agent, the next biggest decision to make revolves around what price to set.

 This is the old fashioned way of buying property.
 The logic being that you set a price of $749,000, then buyers will offer you $720,000 and you may end up around the $730,000 - $740,000 mark.
 So, if you want $750,000, just set the price at $769,000.

 This is the most commonly used form for advertising price.
-You will notice that almost all of listings are advertised this way.
+You will notice that many of our listings are advertised this way.

 In the above example, if we advertised your property with a guide of $695,000 - $750,000 you are not under any obligation to sell for $695,000.
 Even if you get an offer of $800,000 you aren’t committed to selling.

-Sellers will routinely say, 'If I saw the advertising price as $695,000 - $750,000, I wouldn't pay more than the bottom'.
-From our experience, these comments don't fit with reality.
-These sellers often haven't been in the market to buy for some time.
-We can review hundreds of sales and show you that more often than not, the price ends up at the top of our range and sometimes above it.
+Sellers will routinely say, ‘If I saw the advertised price as $695,000 - $750,000, I wouldn’t pay more than the bottom’.
+From our experience, these comments don’t fit with reality.
+These sellers often haven’t been in the market to buy for some time.
+We can review hundreds of sales and show you that rarely does the price not end up near the top, or often above it.

 Get the latest real estate tips and advice on buying, selling & investing on properties.